 Pacemaker

-A pacemaker is a medical device put in the chest to correct heart problems, such as irregular heartbeat or heart muscle problems.
+A pacemaker is a medical device put in the chest to correct an irregular heartbeat, heart muscle problems or other heart conditions.

 Read more